 We are very excited about the developing musical life of the school.
 We are able to offer lessons on violin, cello, guitar, clarinet, bassoon, trumpet, trombone, recorder, drums and piano.
 We have string, brass, wind, percussion and recorder ensembles, a prize winning jazz band and an orchestra of over 25 musicians.

 80% of children in Years 2 to 6 are learning a musical instrument.
 Everyone sings!

 Our music staff are enthusiastic and go out of their way to nurture the talents of the children.
 We provide opportunities for musicians to perform and our informal concerts are regular features of the term’s programme.
 All children in the school are encouraged to sing and we consider that everyone is part of the school choir!

 We have continued our growing tradition of high-quality musicals.
-In 2011 and 2012, “Pirates of the Curry Bean” and “What a Knight!” featured all children in Years 3 – 6 and since 2013 we have produced two musicals a year for middle school (end of the spring term) and for upper school (end of the summer term).
-Our latest productions (“Robin and the Sherwood Hoodies” and “Olivia”) featured every member of Years 5 and 6 in an uproarious musical comedy and included some astonishingly mature performances from our young cast.
-In March 2015, it was the turn of a very talented group of Year 3 and 4 pupils who gave two wonderfully funny performances of “Ye-Ha!”, a cowboy musical.
+For the past 10 years we have staged some brilliant annual performances and since 2013 we have produced two musicals a year for middle school (end of the spring term) and for upper school (end of the summer term).
+Our latest production (“The Amazing Adventures of Superstan”) featured every member of Years 5 and 6 in an uproarious musical comedy and included some astonishingly mature performances from our young cast.
+In March 2017, it was the turn of a very talented group of Year 3 and 4 pupils who gave two wonderfully funny performances of “Splash!”, an unusual take on Noah and the Ark.

 We also recorded our school song, “SG Swings!” in 2014.
 Listen to it here.